kk-sjtu/My-Graduate-Life/README.md

 2. organize my thougnt for research and make myself goal-oriented and confident
 3. run some examples of pytorch in co-lab
 4. programming exercise in Leetcode

+## 2024.11.9
+1. vacation!
+The script of ratiocination is very nice and met some nice friends
+2. organize my time and check the ans of one leetcode problem